 Currently signed to Sony Classical, Siem has a varied discography, and has made a number recordings, including with the London Symphony Orchestra (Warner Classics, 2011) and Münchner Rundfunkorchester (Sony Classical, 2014).

 A great believer in giving to worthwhile causes, Siem is an ambassador of The Prince’s Trust.
 He is also a Visiting Professor at Leeds College of Music, making him the youngest professor in the United Kingdom.
 He gives masterclasses around the world – most recently at the Royal College of Music, London and Nanjing University of the Arts, where he has also been appointed Visiting Professor.
 Passionate about bringing classical music to new audiences around the world, in addition to his classical performance career Siem has revived the age-old violinistic tradition of composing virtuosic variations of popular themes, which he has done alongside artists including Bryan Adams, Jamie Cullum and The Who.
 In 2014 he wrote his first composition – Canopy, for solo violin and string orchestra – which was commissioned by US television station CBS Watch!, and recorded with the English Chamber Orchestra.
-Siem has also had numerous collaborations with fashion brands including Dunhill, Armani, Boss, Dior and Hackett London.
+Siem has also had numerous collaborations with fashion brands including Dunhill, Armani, Hugo Boss, Dior and Hackett London.
 He is the subject of a documentary entitled A Modern Man.

 2008 Elgar & Grieg: Sonatas for violin & piano – Challenge Classics